estevaojneto/PHP-BatRatCat/Iterator/README.md

 ## How could it be done differently
 I could have created an AnimalIteratorFactory for factoring each one of the 3 iterators here.
 This would also allow me to create a superclass AnimalIterator which could, for example, tell if what I was iterating over is actually an animal, and not a vegetable for example.
 Iterators are a very powerful tool which PHP offers us.

+Additionally, instead of iterating over a decoded JSON (associative array), I could create an AnimalCollection which implements IteratorAggregate; it would be possible to use the method getIterator() to fetch an iterator for this collection.

 PHP7.1 onwards implements a function "is_iteratable()" which does exactly that: tells you if a certain value type implements Traversable (or to put it simply: if you can use a foreach() to operate on it).